-As of April 30, 2022, we had U.S. federal and state net operating loss carryforwards of \$647.8 million and \$498.3 million, respectively, which may be utilized against future income taxes and begin to expire in 2034 and 2025 for federal and state purposes, respectively.
+As of April 30, 2023, we had U.S. federal and state net operating loss carryforwards of \$659.9 million and \$538.3 million, respectively, which may be utilized against future income taxes and begin to expire in 2034 and 2025 for U.S. federal and state purposes, respectively.
 Limitations imposed by the applicable jurisdictions on our ability to utilize net operating loss carryforwards could cause income taxes to be paid earlier than would be paid if such limitations were not in effect and could cause such net operating loss carryforwards to expire unused, in each case reducing or eliminating the benefit of such net operating loss carryforwards.
 Furthermore, we may not be able to generate sufficient taxable income to utilize our net operating loss carryforwards before they expire.
 If any of these events occur, we may not derive some or all of the expected benefits from our net operating loss carryforwards.

 Utilization of our net operating loss carryforwards and other tax attributes, such as research and development tax credits, may be subject to annual limitations, or could be subject to other limitations on utilization or benefit due to the ownership change limitations provided by Sections 382 and 383 of the U.S. Internal Revenue Code of 1986, as amended, or the Code, and other similar provisions.
 Under Sections 382 and 383 of the Code, if a corporation undergoes an "ownership change," the corporation's ability to use its pre-change net operating loss carryforwards and other pre-change attributes, such as research tax credits, to offset its post-change income may be limited.
 In general, an "ownership change" will occur if there is a cumulative change in our ownership by "5-percent stockholders" that exceeds 50 percentage points over a rolling three-year period.
 Similar rules may apply under state tax laws.
 We may have experienced various ownership changes, as defined by the Code, as a result of past financing transactions (or other activities), and we may experience ownership changes in the future as a result of subsequent changes in our stock ownership, some of which may be outside our control.
-Accordingly, our ability to utilize the aforementioned carryforwards may be limited.
+Accordingly, our ability to use our net operating loss carryforwards and other tax attributes may be limited.

-Further, the Tax Cuts and Jobs Act of 2017, or the Tax Act, changed the federal rules governing net operating loss carryforwards.
-For net operating loss carryforwards arising in tax years beginning after December 31, 2017, the Tax Act limits a taxpayer's ability to utilize such carryforwards in tax years beginning after December 31, 2020 to 80% of taxable income for tax years beginning after December 31, 2020.
-Net operating loss carryforwards generated before January 1, 2018 (which represent the substantial majority of our net operating losses as of January 31, 2021) will not be subject to the Tax Act's 80% taxable income limitation and will continue to have a twenty-year carryforward period.
+Further, the Tax Cuts and Jobs Act of 2017, modified by the Coronavirus Aid, Relief, and Economic Security Act of 2020, or the Tax Act, changed the federal rules governing net operating loss carryforwards.
+For net operating loss carryforwards arising in tax years beginning after December 31, 2017, the Tax Act allows such net operating losses to be carried forward indefinitely but limits a taxpayer's ability to use those carryforwards in tax years beginning after December 31, 2020, to 80% of taxable income for the tax year.
+Net operating loss carryforwards generated before January 1, 2018, will not be subject to the Tax Act's 80% taxable income limitation, but will continue to have a twenty-year carryforward period.
 Nevertheless, our net operating loss carryforwards and other tax assets could expire before utilization and could be subject to limitations, which could harm our business, revenue, and financial results.